Double Categories of Relations: Double Category Structure of Relations

-\begin{remark} A cell is cartesian if, and only if, it is a cartesian arrow for the functor $\langle \src,\tgt\rangle\colon \D_1\to \D_0\times\D_0$.
-Thus, dually, an opcartesian cell is an opcartesian arrow for the same functor.
+as on the right.
+Restrictions of this kind are so-called because they provide the restriction, or reindexing, functors for the fibration $\langle\src,\tgt\rangle\colon \D_1\to\D_0\times\D_0$.
+Thus, dually, an \textbf{opcartesian} cell is an opcartesian arrow for the same functor.
 An \textbf{extension} of a ``coniche" as on the left below is an opcartesian cell